Here’s my prediction: The 2020s will go down as the golden age of side gigs.

 Bellhop is an app for booking movers and finding moving-related gigs.
 As a Bellhop Mover, you can get paid for a simple service: helping move other people’s stuff.

 In typical gig economy fashion, you can set your own schedule using the Bellhop Pros app.
 However, you will need to pass a background check and be able to lift 100 pounds to qualify.

 22. Dolly Helpers

 Dolly is a same-day moving and delivery service, and you can use the Dolly Helpers app to land gigs.

-If you can lift over 75 pounds and own a truck, trailer, or van, you can earn up to $35 per hour as a Dolly Helper.
+If you can lift over 75 pounds and own a truck, trailer, or van, you can earn an average of $42.50 per hour.
 If you don’t own a vehicle, not to worry.
-You can still earn up to $21 per hour by moving stuff with Dolly Helpers.
+You can still earn an average of $25 per hour as a Dolly Helper.

 Founded in 2013 in San Francisco, Wonolo services are available nationally but still limited, focused mainly in large cities.
-There are a few requirements but pretty normal stuff.
-Workers must have a smartphone, live/be authorized to work in the U.S., pass a background check, and be age 18 or older.
+There are a few routine requirements.
+Workers must have a smartphone, live/be authorized to work in the U.S., pass a background check, and be 18 or older.

 Wonolo has many good reviews for a reason!
 They find work when and where you need it.
-Giggers should definitely check out Wonolo.
+Giggers should definitely check out Wonolo for local jobs.

 Best Gig Apps for Freelancers

 Fiverr is a leading marketplace for finding freelance jobs.
 Millions of gig workers—including graphic designers, website developers, and personal assistants—use the Fiverr app every day to make money.